2015 Swimmer Information (1154 KB)

 Transport App - Try ‘Trip View Sydney’ app for all public transport options.

-By Bus - There a many bus routes that travel from Sydney CBD and North Sydney.
+By Bus - There a many bus routes that travel from Sydney CBD, North Sydney & Northern Beaches.

-* These bus times and routes were accurate at the time of publishing, please check with Sydney Busses prior to event day to avoid disappointment
+* These bus times and routes were accurate at the time of publishing, please check with Sydney Buses prior to event day to avoid disappointment

 Swim Course Map